 Item Required Description View Version Yes Select the version of the View to instantiate.

-Instance Name Yes Must be unique for a given View.
+Item Required Description Instance Name Yes Must be unique for a given View.
 Display Label Yes Readable display name used for the View instance when shown in Ambari Web.
 Description Yes Readable description used for the View instance when shown in Ambari Web.
 Visible No Designates whether the View is visible or not visible to the end-user in Ambari web.
 Use this property to temporarily hide a view in Ambari Web from users.
-Properties Maybe Depends on the View.
-If the View requires certain configuration properties, you are prompted to provide the required information.
+Settings Maybe Depends on the View.
+If the View has a certain set of Settings that can be customized, they will appear in this section.
+If a Setting is required, you are prompted to provide the required information.
+Cluster Configuration Maybe Depends on the View.
+If the View has a set of Configuration properties that can be derived from a cluster configuration, they will appear in this section.
+If Ambari has a cluster configured that will work with the View instance, then the choice of "Local Ambari Managed Cluster" will be available (in lieu of having to enter the configuration manually).